SanchitKhaire6/Projects/README.md

 # Projects
-1. QnA Finanacial Chatbot Using
+1. Q&A Finanacial Chatbot Using
 - Huggingface
 - LLM
 - RAG